seaona/devnet-config/README.md

     - The resulting slot is `0xbbc70db1b6c7afd11e79c0fb0051300458f1a3acb8ee9789d9b6b26c61ad9bc7`
 2. Set the value you want
     - In this case we pass our address where we want to store the punk, again padded to 32 bytes `0x00000000000000000000000007be9763a718c0539017e2ab6fc42853b4aeeb6b`
-3. We are now ready to set the slot key value pair in our [devnet config file](./devnet-config.yml)

 ### balanceOf
 1. Get the slot address